MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-process-changes-copy-data-python.md

 Two consumers are now reading two different feeds from the same account, and one feeds the other.
 The Task 2 consumer watches `productMeta` and writes to `product`.
 The function watches `product`, so the consumer's writes are what trigger it.

-> [!NOTE]
-> Both consumers share the `leases` container without colliding, because they monitor different containers and use different processor identities.
+> &#128221; Both consumers share the `leases` container without colliding, because they monitor different containers and use different processor identities.
 Two consumers on the *same* monitored container would compete for the same leases, and one of them would sit idle.
 That case needs a distinct lease container prefix.

 ## Task 4: Copy a container onto a new partition key

 Moving a container to a different partition key means copying its data into a container created with the new key.
 This task runs that copy yourself, with the CLI.

-> [!NOTE]
-> Container copy jobs are in preview.
+> &#128221; Container copy jobs are in preview.
 The jobs run on a best-effort basis with no service-level agreement.

 Stop everything still running from the previous tasks, then close those terminals.
 An offline copy job requires writes on the source to be stopped, and the Task 2 consumer is the process writing to `product`.
 Updates made after the job starts might not be captured.